content-left-bg.png

 • for a conviction – whether a penalty was imposed and the nature of the penalty.

-1. Where necessary, request further information from the QPS using the Requesting further information from the Queensland Police Service template.
+• Where necessary, the principal requests further information from the QPS using the Requesting further information from the Queensland Police Service template, or seeks supporting information (if available) from the applicant to assist in making an informed decision on their enrolment.

-1. Schools follow applicable information management procedures and ensure appropriate protections are in place to protect against loss, unauthorised access, use, modification, disclosure or other misuse of the applicant’s information, including criminal history.
+• School follows the Information asset and recordkeeping procedure to protect against loss, unauthorised access, use, modification, disclosure or other misuse of the applicant’s information, including criminal history.

-2. Schools destroy criminal history advice as soon as practicable after it is no longer needed i.e. after the applicant’s enrolment has been accepted by the principal and QPS monitoring has been activated, or after the Director-General has refused the applicant’s enrolment
+• School destroys criminal history advice and any copies of proof of identity documents as soon as practicable after they are no longer needed i.e. after the applicant’s enrolment has been accepted by the principal and QPS monitoring has been activated, or after the Director-General has refused the applicant’s enrolment.

 Monitoring of criminal history of mature age student